caushik/tennisScore/README.md

 # Run the Tennis.java program and Enter "1" or "2"
 # "1" for Player 1
 # "2" for Player 2
-# Sample screenshot of the program run
+# Sample screenshot of the program
 # Image 1
 ![image](https://github.com/caushik/tennisScore/blob/master/Capture%201.PNG)